TelenorStartIoT/mic-workshops/docs/content/get-started/130-prerequisites.md

     identifier: Prerequisites
 ---

 The [Arduino MKR NB 1500](https://store.arduino.cc/arduino-mkr-nb-1500) comes fully compatible with Narrow Band IoT NB classes and LTE CAT M1 networks.
-In this workshop we'll go through how to provision a device in MIC and how to program the Arduino MKR NB 1500 to send data using the open `telenor.iot` APN over the Telenor NB-IoT network.
+In this workshop we'll go through how to provision a device in MIC and how to program the Arduino MKR NB 1500 to send data using the open `mda.ee` APN over the Telenor NB-IoT network.

 Before continuing, make sure that: